benchopt/benchopt/doc/tutorials/add_solver.rst

 which comes at the expense of an initial overhead in the first run.
 Ideally, we would like to disregard that in the benchmark results.

-To address this need, benchopt features a ``warm_up`` hook called once before the actual solver run to cache JIT-compilations.
+To address this need, benchopt features a :class:`~benchopt.BaseSolver.warm_up` hook called once before the actual solver run to cache JIT-compilations.

 In our case, we define it as follows